Burn Notice Characters

 Burn Notice TV character Hector Rivera played by Israel Garcia, photo

 A drug king-pin in Miami who made an agreement with Billy Taylor to stash drugs in one of their car shipments once a month.
 He became violent, to the point that MW had to step in, when one of his goons decided to steal the drugs and blame it on the Taylor’s.
 MW helped him be pointed to the correct thief.
-Current location: At large.

 Seen in episodes: 59